 What is Institutional Effort?

-Institutional effort also includes research and clinical activities paid for or managed by the Health Research Association, USC Care Medical Group, Inc. and medical directorships.
+Institutional effort also includes research and clinical activities paid for or managed by the USC Care Medical Group, Inc. and medical directorships.

-Institutional effort does not include time devoted to activities compensated directly by LAC+USC Medical Center (MSOA) (i.e., direct county-paid employees), Children’s Hospital Medical Group (CHMG), USC Roski Eye Institute or USC Alfred Mann Institute.
+Institutional effort does not include time devoted to activities compensated directly by Children’s Hospital Medical Group (CHMG), USC Roski Eye Institute or USC Alfred Mann Institute.

 What is institutional base salary?

-Institutional base salary (IBS) is the total guaranteed USC salary set in advance by the provost for the year (including core salary, supplemental salary, administrative stipend and fixed clinical salary, but excluding incentive payments, overloads, awards, bonuses, and allowances) that represents the salary that would be paid to a faculty or staff employee for Institutional Effort (including teaching, research, administration, service and patient care activities, but excluding overloads and summer administrative duties for faculty on nine-month contracts).
+Institutional base salary (IBS) is the total guaranteed USC full-time salary rate set in advance by the provost for the year (including core salary rate, certain supplemental salary, certain administrative stipends, and fixed clinical salary, but excluding incentive payments, overloads, awards, bonuses, and allowances) that represents the salary that would be paid to a faculty employee for full-time Institutional Effort (including teaching, research, administration, service and patient care activities, but excluding overloads and summer administrative duties for faculty on nine-month contracts).